Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 Upon exiting the update loop, we gather the vertex coordinates in $\mathcal{M}_\phi$ and intersect them with $\mathcal{W}^{n+1}$, which results from calling {\tt GetCoordsWithNegativeFlow()}.
 This ancillary subroutine locates vertices within a narrow band of half-width $2h\sqrt{2}$ around $\Gamma^{n+1}$, where the angular condition

 holds for $\theta_{\mathcal{W}} = 19\pi / 36 = 95^\circ$.
-In this expression, $\vv{x}$ is a point in $\mathcal{G}^{n+1}$, and $\hat{\vv{n}}$ and $\hat{\vv{u}}$ are the normal and velocity unit vectors interpolated from data at time $t^n$.
+In this expression, $\vv{x}$ is a point in $\mathcal{G}^{n+1}$, and $\hat{\vv{n}}$ and $\hat{\vv{u}}$ are the normal and velocity unit vectors interpolated from data at $t^n$.
 Intuitively, \cref{eq:WithTheFlowCondition} selects nodes lagging behind the motion of the new interface.
-The goal is to protect enhanced level-set values in $\vv{\phi}^{n+1}$ from indiscriminate redistancing on points lying on one side of $\Gamma^{n+1}$ at the current iteration.
-Then, we resort to the conventional semi-Lagrangian scheme to smooth out the moving front from the opposite side at time $t^{n+2}$.
-In other words, improving the free boundary trajectory is not a task of the {\tt MLSemiLagrangian()} function alone; it demands a delicate balance between machine learning correction, selective reinitialization, and alternating purely numerical advection.
-As we show in \Cref{subsec:Training}, such a technique is used not only at the inference stage but also during training.
+Our goal is to protect enhanced level-set values in $\vv{\phi}^{n+1}$ from indiscriminate redistancing on points on one side of $\Gamma^{n+1}$ at the current iteration.
+Then, we resort to the conventional semi-Lagrangian scheme to smooth out the moving front from the opposite side at $t^{n+2}$.
+In other words, improving the free boundary trajectory is not a task of the {\tt MLSemiLagrangian()} function alone; it demands a delicate balance between machine learning correction, selective reinitialization, and pure numerical advection.
+In particular, we should enable \Cref{alg:MLSemiLagrangian} whenever it is its turn in the alternating strategy, and the constraints described in \Cref{rmk:Constraints} are valid (i.e., $\Delta t = h$, $CFL=1$, and $\max\|\vv{x}\| = 1$ for all $\vv{x} \in \Omega$).
+These conditions guarantee that the input information for $\mathcal{F}_{c,f}(\cdot)$ is compatible with the data collected during training.
+Furthermore, as shown in \Cref{subsec:Training}, alternating between solvers is necessary not only at the inference stage but also when optimizing our numerical-error estimator.

-\colorsubsection{Data-packet collection for learning and inference} The {\tt CollectDataPackets()} subroutine in \Cref{alg:CollectDataPackets} is a simple procedure that exploits the multi-process interpolation mechanism of \cite{Mirzadeh;etal:16:Parallel-level-set} to extract information from local cells owning departure points.
-This information is necessary during inference (see \Cref{alg:MLSemiLagrangian}) and when constructing the training data set (see \Cref{subsec:Training}).
+\colorsubsection{Data-packet collection for learning and inference} The {\tt CollectDataPackets()} subroutine in \Cref{alg:CollectDataPackets} is a straightforward procedure that exploits the multi-process interpolation mechanism of \cite{Mirzadeh;etal:16:Parallel-level-set} to extract information from local cells owning departure points.
+This information is necessary during inference (see \Cref{alg:MLSemiLagrangian}) and for constructing the training data set (see \Cref{subsec:Training}).